-Connections Academy operates on the Summerville High School campus.
 Summerville High School completed a new covered eating structure over the summer of 2019.
 Construction of a new art building was completed in the fall of 2019.
-Due to budget concerns rlated to the COVID pandemic the district has paused the plans for replacing the 400's wing.
+Due to budget concerns related to the COVID pandemic the district has paused the plans for replacing the 400 building.
 This project is part of the 5-year deferred maintenance plan.
 An updated phone system was installed during the summer of 2019, and the fire alarm system was updated as well.
 The bell system was updated in the fall of 2020.
+In 2021, the school's security camera system was updated and an additional 15 cameras were installed.